tock/tock-www/_posts/2018-03-21-peripheral-management.md

 [signpost]: https://github.com/lab11/signpost/

-An operating system works hard to abstract away details of the underlying hardware.
-Virtual timers multiplex one physical timer to provide an unlimited number of alarms, bus interfaces seamlessly share one connection across multiple chips, and processes operate independently of others running on the machine.
+An operating system works hard to abstract away details of the underlying
+hardware: virtual timers multiplex one physical timer to provide an unlimited number of alarms; bus interfaces seamlessly share one connection across multiple chips; processes operate independently of others running on the same machine.
 At the bottom of this visage, however, is real, physical hardware.
-Hardware comes with some expectations that do not always line up with software, and it be tricky sometimes to ensure that, particularly as software gets more complex.
+Hardware that comes with expectations that do not always line up with software, and it can be tricky to ensure that those expectations are met, particularly as software gets more complex.

-This post describes the new `PeripheralManager` recently [merged][pr] into Tock, which aims to help with ensuring that software always accesses hardware correctly, and cleans up after it's done.
+This post describes the recently [merged][pr] `PeripheralManager`, which helps software ensure it always accesses hardware correctly, and cleans up after it's done.

 The key idea is to leverage Rust's [ownership model][obrm] to manage access to peripherals.
-By encapsulating hardware access in an object, we can invoke arbitrary code in a principled manner before and after all peripheral accesses.
+By tying hardware access to ownership of a value, we can invoke setup and cleanup code in a principled manner before and after all peripheral accesses.
+For example, this let us move over 20 clock enable/disable calls strewn about the SAM4L USART driver to [just one invocation][usart-commit].
-This lets us move over 20 clock enable/disable calls strewn about the SAM4L USART driver to [just one invocation][usart-commit].
-Further, by meting out access to a single static reference to the USART hardware, this PR removes 35 calls to `unsafe` in the USART driver alone.
+Further, by meting out access to a single static reference to the USART hardware, we removed 35 `unsafe` blocks in the USART driver alone.

 ## Memory-Mapped I/O

 Most peripherals are implemented as [memory mapped I/O (MMIO)][mmio].
-The idea is that certain memory address are not backed by memory that you can read and write, rather hardware peripherals that will perform certain actions: write this address to send a radio packet, read this address to get an ADC sample result, etc. In practice, this means that code normally models a peripheral as an array of words in memory at a certain location:
+The idea is that certain memory address are not backed by memory that you can read and write, but rather hardware peripherals that will perform certain actions: write this address to send a radio packet, read that address to get an ADC sample result, etc. In practice, this means that code normally models a peripheral as an array of words in memory at a certain location: